This blog is updated annually to reflect the latest OSHA regulations and penalty amounts, ensuring you have the most accurate information.

 OSHA Violations vs. Citations

-Top 10 Most Cited OSHA Violations of 2022
+Top 10 Most Frequently Cited OSHA Violations (Fiscal Year 2025)

-Having regular safety audits and inspections performed by third-party safety consulting companies can help improve workplace safety and reduce the likelihood of OSHA violations and citations.
+Regular safety audits and inspections performed by third-party safety consulting companies can also help identify hazards internally before they become OSHA violations.

 6 Types of OSHA Violations